Describe Microsoft Entra ID Protection

-- Azure AD threat intelligence.
+- Microsoft Entra threat intelligence.
 This risk detection type indicates sign-in activity that is unusual for the given user or is consistent with known attack patterns based on Microsoft's internal and external threat intelligence sources.

 A user risk represents the probability that a given identity or account is compromised.
-These risks are calculated offline using Microsoft's internal and external threat intelligence sources.
-Listed below are some of the user risks that Identity Protection in Azure AD is able to identify:
+Here are just a few examples of some of the user risks that Identity Protection in Microsoft Entra ID is able to identify:

 - Leaked credentials.
 This risk detection type indicates that the user's valid credentials have been leaked.
 When cybercriminals compromise valid passwords of legitimate users, they often share those credentials.
-This sharing is typically done by posting publicly on the dark web, paste sites, or by trading and selling the credentials on the black market.
-When the Microsoft leaked credentials service acquires user credentials from the dark web, paste sites, or other sources, they're checked against Azure AD users' current valid credentials to find valid matches.
+This sharing is typically done by posting publicly on the dark web, paste sites, or by trading and selling the credentials on illicit markets.
+When the Microsoft leaked credentials service acquires user credentials from the dark web, paste sites, or other sources, they're checked against Microsoft Entra users' current valid credentials to find valid matches.

-- Azure AD threat intelligence.
+- Microsoft Entra threat intelligence.
 This risk detection type indicates user activity that is unusual for the given user or is consistent with known attack patterns based on Microsoft's internal and external threat intelligence sources.